NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/cloud.md

 If you get errors in neurodesktop then check if the ~/neurodesktop-storage directory is writable to all users, otherwise run `chmod a+rwx ~/neurodesktop-storage`
 {{< /alert >}}

+### 4. Wait for Neurodesktop to be downloaded to the cloud instance and start

-2. Once neurodesktop is downloaded to the cloud instance (`guacd[77]: INFO:        Listening on host 127.0.0.1, port 4822` is displayed in terminal), leave the terminal open and neurodesktop running (i.e., do not press CTRL+C)
+Once neurodesktop has been downloaded and initiated (`guacd[77]: INFO:        Listening on host 127.0.0.1, port 4822` is displayed in terminal), leave the terminal open and neurodesktop running (i.e., do not press CTRL+C)

+### 5. Connect to Neurodesktop from your computer for the first time

-3. Open a browser on your computer, and go to:
+Open a web browser on your computer, and go to:
 ```
 http://localhost:8080/#/?username=user&password=password
 ```
+Click on the underlying remote desktop protocol that you want to use for the connections: RDP or VNC

+Neurodesktop is now ready to be used!

-or open a VNC Client and connect to port 5901 (for this -p 5901:5901 has to be added to the docker call)
+An alternartive to using a web browser, is to use a VNC Client and connect to port 5901 (for this -p 5901:5901 has to be added to the docker call in Option 2 above).
+User is 'user', Password is 'password'

-4. neurodesktop is ready to use!
-- User is `user`
-- Password is `password`
+### 6. Reconnecting to Neurodesktop from your/other computer

-5. if your computer hibernated/rebooted/etc., if the network connnection has been temprarily lost, or if you want to connect to the same instance of Neurodesktop from another computer, only repeat steps 1 and 6, and you will be reconnected to neurodesktop
+If your computer hibernated/rebooted/etc., if the network connnection has been temprarily lost, or if you want to connect to the same instance of Neurodesktop from another computer, only repeat steps 1 and 5, and you will be reconnected to neurodesktop

 ## Stopping neurodesktop:
 When done processing your data it is important to stop and remove the container - otherwise the next start or container update will give an error ("...
 The container name "/neurodesktop" is already in use...")